HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 The rank decomposition of a $m \times n$ matrix $A$ is an fundamental result in Linear Algebra, that tells us that "up to choice of bases $A$ is equivalent to a diagonal matrix with $rk(A)$ ones on the diagonal".
 This result is of great value for both theoretical development and practical computations in linear algebra.
-When performing calculations by hand, the rank decomposition is commonly derived using Gauss Elimination.
-Curiously, introductory treatments of Numerical Linear Algebra do not use or mention this result, but focus on Matrix Factorizations (LU, QR, Cholesky, etc.) instead, which use the same methods, look very similar but do not quite yield a rank decomposition.
+When performing calculations by hand, the rank decomposition is easily derived using Gauss Elimination.
+Curiously, introductory treatments of Numerical Linear Algebra that I am aware of do not use or mention this result early on, but focus instead on Matrix Decompositions (LU, QR, Cholesky, etc.), which use the same methods, look very similar but do not quite yield a rank decomposition.

 In this note we are going to study the rank decomposition from the theoretical and practical perspective.
 We give a short proof of the abstract result, and sketch a number of applications.
 We continue to explain how to derive a rank decomposition using three different numeric methods:

-1. Gauss Elimination in the form of LDU Factorization with total pivoting
+1. LU-Decomposition with total pivoting (Gauss Elimination)
-2. QR-Factorization with column pivoting
+2. QR-Decomposition with column pivoting
 3. Singular Value Decomposition (SVD)

+It turns out, that computing the rank of a matrix in a correct, stable and efficient way is a quite subtle problem, that has a whole body of literature behind it.
 We provide implementations of all three methods in the Python/numpy ecosystem as part of a small library [libla](https://github.com/HeinrichHartmann/libla) that is available on GitHub, and compare their performance.

 ## Abstract Rank Decomposition